 The concept was unique but be assured, without many talented people, their ideas, diverse talents, enthusiasm, organizational skills and hard work over many months this event would not have been successful.
 The polished event that looks easy and runs smoothly is one that the presenters have done their homework!

 I have mentioned great events can gain a life of their own.
 Cliff Adams, Tom Easterday, later founded Unlimited Racing, Doug Wilbur, and Bo had an air show team that they mounted floats, added smoke and made a huge apparatus that released hundreds of red, white and blue balloons during the opening ceremonies and national anthem.
-They did this at their own expense…Thanks again guys.
-The mayor of Lake Havasu City dedicated the event and welcomed our many visitors and competitors.
+They did this at their own expense…Thanks again, guys.
+The mayor of Lake Havasu City dedicated the event and welcomed many visitors and competitors.

 SCHNEIDER CUP COMMITTEE